Store

 A Store

-is the main location for keeping structured state and tabular data.
+is the main location for keeping both tabular data and keyed values.

 Create a Store